 The Anti‑Rust Secret: The Anode Rod

-There are a number of defenses against rust in a water heater, such as glass-lined tanks and keeping as much air as possible from entering the tank.
+There are several defenses against rust in a water heater, such as glass-lined tanks and keeping as much air as possible from entering the tank.
 But the most important way that a water heater keeps away rust is a component called the anode rod.

 In the simplest terms, the outer magnesium or aluminum of the rod “sacrifices” itself to corrosion to save the rest of the tank.
 This is why the anode rod is sometimes called the sacrificial rod.